isc-projects/kea/doc/guide/dhcp4-srv.rst

                ],
            } ], // end of shared-networks

-       // It is likely that in your network you will have a mix of regular,
+       // It is likely that in the network there will be a mix of regular,
        // "plain" subnets and shared networks.
 It is perfectly valid to mix
        // them in the same configuration file.
        //
        // This is a regular subnet.
-It's not part of any shared network.
+It is not part of any shared network.
        "subnet4": [
            {
                "subnet": "192.0.3.0/24",